LazyScholar/MagMechFEM_Matlab2Julia/docs/src/NURBStoolbox.md

 For further examples see the [NURBS Toolbox notebook](literate/ex_NURBStoolbox.md).

-## API
+## Documentation

-The [API reference](api_NURBStoolbox.md) could provide a deeper understanding of the capabilities of the toolbox.
+The [documentation](doc_NURBStoolbox.md) might provide a deeper understanding of the capabilities of the toolbox.